ruby-conferences/ruby-conferences.github.io/README.md

 **Conferences**

 The file to be changed is `_data/conferences.yml`.
-It is NOT order-dependent.
-Put your conference in the YAML file at the end.
+This file is order-dependent.
+Put your conference in the YAML file sorted by it's `start_date`.
-The page will sort the conferences by `start_date`.

 Here is a list of the keys that can be used: